Breast Implant Revision Surgery

-During your initial consultation, our breast surgeon, Dr. Neil Zemmel, will discuss your goals and desires.
-Dr. Zemmel will perform a complete medical and surgical history and physical examination focusing on your prior breast implant procedure.
+During your initial consultation, one of our breast surgeons, Dr. Neil Zemmel or Dr. Karishma Reddy, will discuss your goals and desires.
+They will perform a complete medical and surgical history and physical examination focusing on your prior breast implant procedure.
 If you have any information regarding your prior procedure please bring this to your consultation.
-Your prior surgeon’s notes, operative reports, previous mammograms, and implant cards will greatly assist Dr. Zemmel in planning your revision.
-Dr. Zemmel will then examine the position of your implants, the presence of capsular contracture, the thickness and quality of your overlying breast tissue, muscle, and skin, and the overall shape of your chest and torso.
-Dr. Zemmel will then recommend a treatment plan.
+Your prior surgeon’s notes, operative reports, previous mammograms, and implant cards will greatly assist Dr. Zemmel and Dr. Reddy in planning your revision.
+They will then examine the position of your implants, the presence of capsular contracture, the thickness and quality of your overlying breast tissue, muscle, and skin, and the overall shape of your chest and torso.
+Your plastic surgeon will then recommend a treatment plan.

-Through proper preoperative planning and meticulous surgical technique, Dr. Zemmel has minimized revisions in his practice while striving to achieve the highest level of patient safety and satisfaction.
-Dr. Zemmel believes that by focusing on the prevention of these problems, many revisions can be avoided.
+Through proper preoperative planning and meticulous surgical technique, Dr. Zemmel and Dr. Reddy have minimized revisions while striving to achieve the highest level of patient safety and satisfaction.
+Dr. Zemmel and Dr. Reddy believe that by focusing on the prevention of these problems, many revisions can be avoided.
 Patients must be aware that breast implants are not lifetime devices and have a lifespan similar to artificial joints and prosthetic heart valves.
 Some patients will require reoperation despite optimal treatment.